 Why Is It So Important To Preserve Potatoes?
 There are several reasons to grow, harvest, and preserve potatoes correctly.

-- If we don’t harvest potatoes at the right time, potatoes spoil quickly.
+• Potatoes spoil quickly if we don’t harvest potatoes at the right time.

-- If we do not preserve the harvested potatoes for a long time and in the right way, the potatoes will spoil very quickly.
-In less than 3 months they will have roots and will no longer be edible because they are toxic.
+• If we do not preserve the harvested potatoes for a long time and in the right way, the potatoes will spoil very quickly.
+In less than three months, they will have roots and no longer be edible because they are toxic.

-This is why it is so important to store freshly harvested potatoes for the long term.
-Below we will look at different ways to store harvested potatoes.
+This is why storing freshly harvested potatoes for the long term is so important.
+Below we will look at different ways to keep harvested potatoes.
 Let’s continue reading How To Store Freshly Harvested Potatoes, How To Preserve Potatoes After Harvesting, and How To Preserve Potatoes Long Term.

 How To Store Potatoes After Harvesting

-The main cause of poor potato preservation is early harvesting.
-Immature tubers have very thin skin that peels off at the slightest touch, which causes them to spoil very quickly.
+The leading cause of poor potato preservation is early harvesting.
+Immature tubers have fragile skin that peels off at the slightest touch, which causes them to spoil very quickly.

 Potatoes should be harvested when the potato plants are yellow, with a dry aspect, and after checking that the skin has already hardened.

-How To Preserve Potatoes Long Term.
+Potatoes Long-Term Preservation.
 In a house, the best place to store them is in the garage, the basement, or the cellar, the lowest and freshest space available.
-From there they are taken in small quantities to the kitchen to be consumed.
+From there, they are taken in small quantities to the kitchen to be consumed.

 What To Do With Harvested Potatoes.
-If the place is suitable for the conservation and the potatoes are healthy, they can be conserved for about 8 months, although at the end of that period they will have shriveled up, they are still usable.
+If the place is suitable for conservation and the potatoes are healthy, they can be conserved for about 8 months.
+Although they will have shriveled up at the end of that period, they are still usable.

 How To Store Potatoes After Harvesting.
-It is very important not to wash the potatoes before storing them and not to harvest them if it is raining.
-They should come out of the ground very slightly damp and finish air-drying before storing.
+It is imperative not to wash the potatoes before storing them and not to harvest them if it rains.
+They should come out of the slightly damp ground and finish air-drying before storing.

-This is why we mentioned that it is key to minimize the moisture that the potato receives so that it does not rot or develop roots.
-Potatoes with roots should not be consumed because they contain natural toxic substances such as solanine, which is very toxic to humans and animals.
+This is why we mentioned that it is key to minimize the moisture the potato receives so that it does not rot or develop roots.
+Potatoes with seeds should not be consumed because they contain naturally toxic substances such as solanine, which is very toxic to humans and animals.

 How To Store Freshly Harvested Potatoes – Preserving Potatoes in Soil

 How To Store Freshly Harvested Potatoes – Preserving Potatoes in Soil.
-Another option is to keep potatoes in the ground, as this keeps them fresh.
-However, for potatoes to be stored in the ground after harvest time, it is critical to minimize moisture damage and keep pests away.
+Another option is to keep potatoes in the ground, which keeps them fresh.
+However, it is critical to minimize moisture damage and keep pests away for potatoes to be stored in the ground after harvest.
 To store potatoes in the ground we recommend:

 Supermarket Potatoes – Chemical Treatment – How To Preserve Potatoes Long Term